Robert Pires

-Robert Emmanuel Pires (born 29 October 1973) is a French football coach and former professional player.
+Robert Emmanuel Pires (born 29 October 1973) is a French former professional footballer.
+He is widely regarded as one of Arsenal's greatest ever players and considered by some to be one of the best wingers in the history of the sport.

-Pires played for French clubs Metz and Marseille prior to his time with Arsenal, where he won three FA Cups and two Premier League titles including the club's unbeaten season of 2003–04.
+Pires played for French clubs Metz and Marseille prior to his time with Arsenal, where he won three FA Cups and two Premier League titles, including the club's unbeaten season of 2003–04.
 A former France international, Pires earned 79 caps between 1996 and 2004 for his country, including winning both the 1998 FIFA World Cup and UEFA Euro 2000.
 He has been included in the PFA Team of the Year for the 2001–02, 2002–03 and 2003–04 seasons, was the Player of the Tournament for the 2001 FIFA Confederations Cup, FWA Player of the Year for the 2001–02 season, Ligue 1 Young Player of the Year for the 1995–96 season, and was included in the FIFA 100 by Pelé.
-He was also voted by Arsenal fans as the 6th greatest player in the club's history.
+He was also voted by Arsenal fans as the sixth greatest player in the club's history.

 Pires played the majority of his career as a left winger, but could also play all across the midfield or in a position to support the forward line.
-Pires used to be a coach at Arsenal.
+Following his retirement, Pires returned to Arsenal as an individual coach and later as a coach in Baller League.

-Early years
+Early life

 Pires was born in Reims, France, to a Portuguese father and Spanish mother.
 Pires, the elder of two boys, spent most of his childhood dressed in two football shirts that reflected his divided loyalty.
 One was a Benfica shirt (his father was a fan) and the other was a Real Madrid shirt.
 Pires confessed he had difficulty in school because he did not speak French well at the time, due to the fact his parents only spoke Spanish and Portuguese.
 His passion for football was inherited from his father, António, who played with Les Corpo, a local team, and every Saturday night Pires would watch him play.
 At the age of 15, Pires left school and began his dream of a career in football with a two-year sports degree course in Reims.
 At the insistence of his mother, Pires continued with Reims and eventually was called up four years later.